vk-candpython/linux-init-research/README.md

 | 23 | Exit if execve fails (should never reach) |

 **Research Finding:** The code correctly identifies graphical vs. terminal sessions by checking for X11/Wayland environment variables, choosing the appropriate privilege escalation tool.

+**What it does:** Elevates to root — checks if already root (UID 0), auto-detects display server (X11/Wayland) to choose pkexec for GUI or sudo for TTY, then calls execve to replace the process with the elevated instance.
+Exits immediately on failure.

 </details>